 Zahner's unique history of metal embossing for bumped and dimpled metal surfaces has been used over the years to create unique approaches to metal panel systems.
 Create deep textures in metal surfaces with your designs.

 Keeping with the KCPD’s desire to increase community interaction, extensive improvements were also made to the first floor where visitors enter the space.
 Here a community room serves as a space for meetings and public engagement.

 The interior spaces continue the embossed zinc cladding, providing a backdrop for art by Rob Ley of Urbana, and giving cohesion between the addition and the existing historic building.
 The interior panels also serve the dual purpose of providing noise mitigation at the entrance of the space.

 Rather than adding patina to the sheets, Helix designers were interested exploring various possibilities with machined surfaces.
 The exterior panels located on the tower expansion feature a racetrack-shaped obround bump which is repeatedly embossed into the metal surface.
 This texturing of the metal adds rigidity to the panels to prevent wavering in the metal panels.
 When assembled in unison, the repetition of these shapes emulates the warp and weft of the officers’ cloth uniforms.

 The unique panel system was tested in two mockups at Zahner, each of which provided valuable insight into how to provide the complex geometries of the zinc system.

 The existing entrance for the project is largely composed of non-absorptive materials such as glass and tile.
 This meant that finding a solution to mitigate noise in the community entrance was of utmost importance.
-To alleviate this concern, the designers worked with Zahner to develop a series of micro perforations and sound-absorptive backing on the panels.
+The designers at Helix worked with Zahner to develop a series of micro perforations and sound-absorptive backing on the panels.

 Managing the Building’s Historic and Green Construction